Skip to main content

 }

 The interface is quite simple.
 Handle all of your own validation logic in the validate method.
-For example, you might use Symfony's annotation based validation in addition to some other custom validation logic.
+For example, you might use Symfony's attribute based validation in addition to some other custom validation logic.
 It's really up to you on how you wish to handle your own validation.
 The validate method will receive the input type object populated with the user input.

 You'll notice that the validate method has a void return.
 The purpose here is to encourage you to throw an Exception or handle validation output however you best see fit.
 GraphQLite does it's best to stay out of your way and doesn't make attempts to handle validation output.
 You can, however, throw an instance of TheCodingMachine\GraphQLite\Exceptions\GraphQLException or TheCodingMachine\GraphQLite\Exceptions\GraphQLAggregateException as usual (see Error Handling for more details).